stts-se/tillstudpub/audio_streaming/README.md

  `go run . `

-(or use a precompiled executable).
+(or use a precompiled executable from here: https://github.com/stts-se/tillstudpub/releases).

 Clients: